Taken on May 13, 2019. Only a few seconds of integration time.

 Unfortunately the image is over exposed.
 At the time of this image, the first manned SpaceX dragon capsule, carrying Douglas Hurley and Robert Behnken, was about 45 seconds behind the ISS as seen from the ground.

 8-inch dobsonian and ASI120MM planetary camera.
 I've seen it said that 8-inch isn't big enough to see much of the Messier catalog, but I suspect it is if your conditions are dark enough.
-So far, I'm at 34 Messier Objects.
-Also unless otherwise stated, all images were taken in central Wisconsin.
+So far, I've seen 48 Messier Objects.